List of Monster High characters: Kala Mer'ri

 Kala Mer'ri (voiced by Lyndsy Kail) is an Icelandic sea monster ghoul introduced in the 2016 film special.
 Great Scarrier Reef.
 She has purple and red hair, blue eyes and pink skin, but most notably she has four arms and tentacles for legs.
 Her doll glows in the dark with bioluminescent effects.
 She prefers to keep her heritage a secret.

 Kiyomi Haunterly

 Kiyomi Haunterly (voiced by Joy Lerner) is a character who debuts in the 2015 film special "Haunted".
 Kiyomi is the purple-haired daughter of the Noppera-bō (Faceless Ghost).
 Although Kiyomi has no face, but is able to project a likeness of eyes and a nose to appear more human, and she also has lips and a mouth.
-Fans have speculated that Kiyomi is named after Mattel's creative director Kiyomi Haverly.

 Kjersti Trollsøn

 Kjersti Trollsøn is the daughter of a mountain troll.
 She has pink and blue hair, and wears pink bit-framed glasses, an aqua helmet with horns, a black and pink dress.
 She enjoys playing video games; her handbag is shaped like a video game console controller.
 She debuted as part of the Brand-Boo monster line as an exchange student from Goreway.